-Assessment of student learning in the B.S. program will be conducted every semester that the senior capstone course (Geog 471) is offered, typically once per year in the fall semester.
-All outcomes will be assessed each time Geog 471 is offered.
-Additionally, outcomes may be assessed every semester that Geog 461, Geog 462, Geog 463, Geog 464, Geog 466, or Geog 467 is offered, depending upon whether students select to submit assignments as described for Measurement Process #3, described above.
+Assessment of student learning in the B.S. program will be conducted every semester that the senior capstone course (Geog 471) is offered, typically once per year in the fall semester, as well as every semester that Geog 481L is offered, typically once per year in the spring semester.
+All outcomes will be assessed each time Geog 471 and Geog 381L are offered.

-Course instructor for Geog 471 will be responsible for completing assessment rubrics for each student, and supplying completed rubrics to the outcomes Assessment Coordinator.
+Course instructors for Geog 471 and Geog 381L will be responsible for completing assessment rubrics for each student, and supplying completed rubrics to the outcomes Assessment Coordinator.
 The instructor of Geog 471 and the Assessment Coordinator will be responsible for evaluating student résumés.
-If the Assessment Coordinator is unavailable or simultaneously the instructor of Geog 471, the Assessment Coordinator will be responsible for identifying other faculty members who will evaluate student résumés
+If the Assessment Coordinator is unavailable or simultaneously the instructor of Geog 471, the Assessment Coordinator will be responsible for identifying other faculty members who will evaluate student résumés.